yusufads/DAM-Audit-Lite-MVP/questions/question-bank.md

 Question:

-Does your website provide detailed and comprehensive information about your products, services or expertise?
+Does your website provide comprehensive information about your products, services or expertise?

-...
+Why It Matters:

+Detailed information improves understanding for both users and AI systems.

+---

 ## KL2